GregoriaRamirez/gregoriaramirez.github.io/artifact-databases.md

 ```

 **Enhancement Summary:**
-This complete try-except-finally block adds robust MongoDB error handling.
-It ensures that even if the connection fails, the application does not crash and returns a safe fallback — an empty DataFrame.
+This complete `try-except`-`finally` block adds robust MongoDB error handling.
+It ensures that even if the connection fails, the application does not crash and returns a safe fallback, an empty DataFrame.
 Structured logging provides insight into issues, and the connection is always closed properly, preventing leaks and locking issues.

 ---